This Jewish Latina wants to bridge political divides at the border

 “I don’t think that some of the things the president has done or said has made my situation or my cause or what I stand for any easier,” says Hernandez.
 “It makes it more difficult.”

-Regardless, Hernandez is adamant that, despite oncoming hurdles, Jews, Hispanics, and women can sway the political climate.
+Regardless, Hernandez is adamant that, despite oncoming hurdles, Jews, women, and Latinx Americans can sway the political climate.
 The last year alone saw record numbers of women and minorities running for office, with Alexandria Ocasio-Cortez’s recent win in a New York primary a tide-shifting example.
 Bloomberg reports that women running for U.S. House and Senate races saw a 67% jump from 2016.
 In Arizona, specifically, women make up two of the top three positions in the state’s Democratic party.

 While some credit Trump backlash for the increase in minority campaigns, Hernandez reminds the public that plenty of groups have been involved in politics, though perhaps not as recognized or given the proper amount of national attention.
 She, for example, has campaigned or run campaigns for the last 11 years.